ThePieBaker90/On-The-Rim/Body/Human Body.md

 - Body parts that are limbs may be a terminal limb meaning no other parts depend on that limb to be attached to the rest of the creature.
 ## Missing Body Parts
 - All body part slots must be filled, if a slot is not filled, one of several things happen:
-	- If it is a non-vital part, the creature has a -5 [[Cybernetics#Cyber Modifier|Cyber Modifier]] for the [[Cybernetics#Affected Skills/Ability Scores|Affected Skills/Ability Scores]] of the part.
+	- If it is a part that is not needed to live, the creature has a -5 [[Cybernetics#Cyber Modifier|Cyber Modifier]] for the [[Cybernetics#Affected Skills/Ability Scores|Affected Skills/Ability Scores]] of the part.
 Additionally the part cannot be used at all in actions or other effects.
 		- [[Eyes]], [[Ears]], and [[Kidneys]] only incur a -1 [[Cybernetics#Cyber Modifier|Cyber Modifier]] if only one part of the set is missing.
+	- If it is a part that is needed to live, the creature immediately dies.
+	- If it is a part that not all creatures have, the creature